Deploy Keycloak Using Podman on Oracle Linux

 podman run --name my-pgadmin -p 8082:80 --net keycloak-network -e PGADMIN_DEFAULT_EMAIL="pgresUser@example.com" -e PGADMIN_DEFAULT_PASSWORD="pgresPW" -d dpage/pgadmin4

-Important: use the email as specified.
+Important: Use the email as specified for this tutorial.

-Access the PGAdmin Web Console
+Access the pgAdmin Web Console

-ssh -L 8082:localhost:8082 oracle@<hostname or ip address>
+ssh -L 8082:localhost:8082 oracle@<ip_address_of_instance>

 pgadmin-login